Home Books Islam and the Problem of Israel: Jewish Universalism and Ethnocentrism

 C. Universalist and Ethnocentrist Strands in Judaism

-The universalist strand differs substantially from the ethnocentric in their conception of divinity, revelation, piety, the covenant, of the people or nation, the Day of Judgment, morality, and the place of Jerusalem and Palestine in the religion.
+The universalist strand differs substantially from the ethnocentric in their conception of divinity, of revelation, of piety, of the covenant, of the people or nation, ofthe Day of Judgment, of morality, of the place of Jerusalem and Palestine in the religion.

 1. Divinity